KumananMahalingam/Proofr/README.md

 invalidate a request already in flight.
 An earlier version discarded in-flight results whenever the student kept writing, so the progress bar sat at 0% and then jumped to 100% at the end instead of climbing as the work developed.

-### Why the AI work lives in Convex actions

-An Expo app has no server, so the web version's four Next.js API routes had nowhere to go.
-They became Convex Node actions, which keeps API keys on the deployment and off the device — the same reason the web app used route handlers rather than calling providers from the browser.

-`extractMath` improved in the move: the web route accepted a base64 data URL in the request body, so the image travelled browser → server on every call.
-Since mobile already uploads to Convex file storage, the action reads the bytes server-side from a `storageId`.

 ### Why each AI task uses a different model